bryansmclean/PEMA_male-female_phenology/README.txt

 # DATA SETS
-PEMA_male_data.csv - male reproductive traits, body size, and associated climate variables used in the Ecosphere paper phen.final.data.csv - female reproductive traits, body size, and associated climate variables used in McLean and Guralnick (2021)
+PEMA_male_data.csv - male reproductive traits, body size, and associated climate variables used in the Ecosphere paper PEMA_phenology_final_dataframe.csv - female reproductive traits, body size, and associated climate variables used in McLean and Guralnick (2021)

 # R CODE
 R code used in the male paper, largely for hierarchical GAMs and generalized linear mixed models